tflo/SlipFrames/readme.md

 There are no GUI or slash command settings.
 Everything is done with the mouse wheel.
 The values will be saved account-wide (not per char).

 If you forgot how the addon works, you can display a help text by entering `/slipframes` or `/sfr` in the chat console. `/sfr version` prints the addon version.
+If the little feedback sounds annoy you, toggle them with `/sfr sound`.

 __Have fun with the addon!__